Wallyford: Emergency services on scene after lorry crashes through fence onto train line

 "Once that's done, we'll then need to check for damage to the track and overhead line kit.”

-Police Scotland has attended the scene, along with the Scottish Fire and Rescue Servce.

-Officers in East Lothian have warned drivers that diversions are in place while they deal with the incident.
+Officers in East Lothian warned drivers that diversions were in place while they dealt with the incident.

 They took to social media to say: “Officers were called to reports of a lorry on the railway tracks near the A199, Wallyford, Musselburgh around 1.30pm on Thursday, 23 June, 2022.